An Uneasy Silence (formerly Return to the Valley of Wonders)

-This is an extra large, 12 player map largely based on the campaign scenario geography/locations, scaled relative to the campaign overland map.
+This is an extra large, 12 player map heavily based on the campaign scenario geographies/locations, scaled relative to the campaign's overland map.

 The scenario is loosely set at the beginning of the campaign following Queen Elwyn's assassination, with certain events having already happened for balance reasons (ie: King Inioch is resurrected, Orcs have conquered Telstar, etc).

 This map should now work with any ruleset, but I made it while using my own ruleset; therefore a few preset starting units may have slightly altered stats as a result (but newly produced units will not be effected).

 All AI recommended to be set to CPU Emperor, Allied Victory on.

 This map is a fantastic concept, well-executed.
 There are all sorts of details which people who've played the campaigns will recognise.

 I haven't played the map yet, but looking through it in the editor, I don't see any serious problems arising.
 Altars, income structures, Nodes, independents, and every other feature all occur in reasonable frequency.
 There is a higher frequency of larger towns compared to most maps but this is not a problem.
 It really has everything you might want.

 Nine of the twelves races look to have fairly equal starts and opportunities.

 From what I can judge of the map looking at it in the editor, the Elves, Halflings and Goblins look to have seriously cramped started areas and avenues of expansion compared to the other races.
 The Undead position also strikes me as a little cramped.